How the Human Rights Act works

 Interpretation of legislation

-An important qualification in section 3 is the requirement that laws be interpreted compatibly with human rights only “so far as it is possible to do so”.
-It does not give the courts power to make new laws as any interpretation must be consistent with the Act being interpreted.
-Section 3(2) of the HRA provides that this interpretative power does not affect the validity, operation or enforcement of any Act of Parliament.
+Importantly, Section 3 has the caveat that laws should be interpreted in a way that is compatible with human rights only “so far as it is possible to do so”.
+It does not give the courts power to make new laws, as any interpretation must be consistent with the existing law.
+Section 3(2) of the HRA says this interpretative power does not affect the validity, operation or enforcement of any Act of Parliament.

 Declarations of incompatibility

-Section 4 of the HRA provides that if a higher court (such as the High Court, Court of Appeal or Supreme Court) considers that a provision in an Act of Parliament is incompatible with human rights, it can make a declaration of incompatibility.
+Section 4 of the HRA provides that if a higher court (such as the High Court, Court of Appeal or Supreme Court) considers that part of an Act of Parliament is incompatible with human rights, it can make a declaration of incompatibility.

-This is a declaration by the court that it considers a particular legislative provision to be incompatible with human rights.
-Section 4(6) specifically states that a declaration of incompatibility does not affect the validity, operation or enforcement of the law.
+This declaration of incompatibility does not affect the validity, operation or enforcement of the law.
 So the law will not automatically change as a result of a declaration of incompatibility being made.
 Instead, Parliament must decide whether it wishes to amend the law.

-In the first ten years of the HRA being in force less than 30 declarations of incompatibility were made.
+In the first 10 years of the HRA being in force, fewer than 30 declarations of incompatibility were made.